 For rates and fees of The Business Platinum Card® from American Express, please click here.

 For rates and fees of the American Express® Business Gold Card, please click here.

 When you have an Amex Platinum card and book properties in its Fine Hotels & Resorts collection, you’ll get access to a valuable range of elite-style perks.
 If you’re on a budget, however, The Hotel Collection might be a better fit.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

-The information related to The Platinum Card® from American Express, The Business Platinum Card® from American Express, American Express® Gold Card, and American Express® Business Gold Card have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.
+The information related to The Business Platinum Card® from American Express and American Express® Business Gold Card have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.